Creating a brighter future

 engines.
-The world urgently needs to transit into a zero carbon economy and the REC applications will strongly strongly contribute to these goals.
+The world urgently needs to transit into a zero carbon economy and the GREC thermal applications will strongly contribute to these goals.

 Here’s where we are today

-The concept is in its early stages and nilsinside is working with partners in Sweden, France and the UK to wide applications opportunities
+The concept is in its early stages and nilsinside with locations in Sweden, France and the UK is open for wide applications opportunities

-Even though promising estimations of the REC power output at low temperature differences was shown by the first "woody" Lab Model, these calculations will have to be repeated.
-(The The good news is that we are getting close to finding these key factors.
+Even though promising estimations of the GREC power output at low temperature differences was shown by the first "wooden" Lab Model, these calculations will have to be repeated.
+(The The good news is that we are getting closer to finding these key factors.

-At FabLab in Brassac, France, we are currently working on updating the first "woody" version of the REC Lab-Model.
-FabLab invested in a CNC cutter thar we used to provide perfect out-cuts for a new REC Lab-Model ver 2.
+At FabLab in Brassac, France, we are currently working on updating the first "wooden" version of the GREC Lab-Model.
+FabLab invested in a CNC cutter thar we used to provide perfect out-cuts for a new GREC Lab-Model version 2.

-The purpose of the Lab-Model ver 2 is to, in the near future, provide us with a fundamental parameter called HTC, the Heat Transfer Coefficient, which will bring the project
+The purpose of the Lab-Model version 2 is to, in the near future, provide us with a fundamental parameter called HTC, the Heat Transfer Coefficient, which will bring the project